288: No Such Thing As An Elephant In The Airport

 I think it was the previous 60 odd years that killed him.
 Yeah, yeah, yeah.

 He was amazing.
-I really believe.
+I really believe he was.

 He's actually a sturgeon.